 - 1. Insert the PCM-6892 CD Diskette into the CD ROM Drive. - 2.
-From the CD ROM, select the PCM-6892/Driver/Audio folder to double click on the Setup.exe icon. - 3.
+From the CD ROM, select the Driver/Audio folder to double click on the Setup.exe icon. - 3.
 Click on the Next button. - 4.
 Select Install Driver and click on the Next button. - 5.
-Select 686A/686B/8231/8231A and click on the Next button. - 6.
 Setup procedure is completed.
 Click on the Finish button to restart your computer.